mtala3t/Super-Mario-Java-2D-Game/README.md

-# MySuperMarioGame
+# My Super Mario Java Game

-This is a full screen 2D game like super mario with some basic creatures and maps.
+This is a full screen 2D Java game like super mario with some basic creatures and maps.

 This game is implemented using the Java programming language, using the java graphics librieries.